Global Stabilization for Causally Consistent Partial Replication: System Model

 \begin{definition} [Causal Consistency \cite{roohitavaf2017causalspartan}] The key-value storage is causally consistent if both of the following conditions are satisfied. \begin{itemize} \item Let $k$ and $k'$ be any two keys in the store.
 Let $K$ be a version of key $k$, and $K'$ be a version of key $k'$ such that $K \dep K'$.
 For any client $c$ that can access both $k$ and $k'$, when $K$ is read by client $c$, $K'$ is visible to $c$.

 \item Version $K$ of a key $k$ is visible to a client $c$ after $c$ completes PUT($k,K$) operation. \end{itemize}

 \end{definition}

 In Section \ref{sec:algo}, we will first present the structure of the algorithm for both clients and servers.
-Then in Section \ref{sec:compute_gst}, we complete the algorithm by specifying the heartbeat exchange procedure, and the definition of the {\em Local Stable Time (LST)} and the {\em Global Stable Time (GST)} used for maintaining causal consistency.
-We also prove in Section \ref{sec:opt} the optimality of our algorithm in terms of data visibility, i.e. how fast a local update is visible to clients at other servers.
-To further optimize the data visibility for remote updates, in Section \ref{sec:optimize} we present algorithms that can provide trade-off between data visibility and client migration latencies.
+Then in Section \ref{sec:compute_gst}, we complete the algorithm by specifying the definition of the {\em Heartbeat Summary (HS)} and {\em Global Stable Time (GST)} used for maintaining causal consistency.
+We also prove in Section \ref{sec:opt} the optimality of our algorithm regarding remote update visibility latency, i.e., how fast update is visible to clients at remote servers, under general partial replication.
+By introducing extra delays during client's migration, we present algorithms in Section \ref{sec:optimize} that can provide a trade-off between the visibility latency and client migration latencies.
 The evaluation of our algorithm is provided in Section \ref{sec:evaluation}.
-More discussions and extensions are mentioned in Section \ref{sec:discuss}.
+More discussions can be found in Section \ref{sec:discuss}.